 Data Lake Technologies

 Data lake technologies are tools and frameworks designed to store, process, and manage large volumes of data, often in a raw format, from various sources.
-They enable organizations to perform analytics and gain insights from big data.
-Here’s a brief overview of the tools you mentioned:

 • Great Expectations is an open-source data validation and testing tool.
 It allows users to create “expectations” – assertions about data quality – that need to be met in a data pipeline.
 For example, expectations can include that a column in a table should never have null values, or that the values in a numeric column should fall within a certain range.
 Great Expectations provides a way to validate data against these predefined rules, ensuring that data that moves through the pipeline meets the quality standards.